prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ## Physics constants

-### ⅉ constant

-Notation often used in physics for the imaginary verifying ⅉ²=-1.

 ### c constant

-Speed of light in vaccuum, a universal physical constant that is exactly equal to 299 792 458 metres per second (by definition of the metre).
+Speed of light in vaccuum, a universal physical constant that is exactly equal to 299792458 metres per second (by definition of the metre).

 According to the [special theory of relativity](http://en.wikipedia.org/wiki/Special_relativity), `c` is the upper limit for the speed at which conventional matter or energy